 When feeling sick

 If you experience the symptoms above and suspect hyponatremia, it’s best to see a doctor.
 If not immediately possible, try to remedy the situation by getting yourself out of an environment or activity that is causing you to further exert yourself.
 Cool off.
 Drink electrolyte-rich beverages.
+Research how to recover from hypontremia.
 Take it easy for a few days.

 Since that fateful, nauseating day, I’ve forced myself to walk at a slower pace.
 While wandering around Ho Chi Minh, I’ve discovered that using a sun-reflective umbrella helps me keep cooler.
 I try to explore as many air-conditioned stores and malls as I can along the way, taking time to cool off.
 I force myself to sip water and chug coconut juice or sugarcane juice instead.
 I invested in multi-vitamins and a bunch of sports drinks.